Inalegwu/Vision--DEPRECATED-/README.md

 # Vision - Comic Book Reader

 Vision is an open source GitHub project that aims to provide users with a feature-rich comic book reader.
-Built using Electron, TRPC, Drizzle, and React, Vision offers a seamless reading experience for comic book enthusiasts like myself.
+Built using Electron, TRPC, Drizzle, Jotai,and React, Vision offers a seamless reading experience for comic book enthusiasts like myself.

 ## Features